KlimaDAO/klimadao/README.md

 `@klimadao/site` -> klimadao.finance homepage.
 In the future, we can add the docs and blog as well.

-`@klimadao/app` -> dapp.klimadao.finance app, a standalone single-page-app.
+`@klimadao/app` -> app.klimadao.finance, a standalone single-page-app.
 Should be exportable as a static site for deployment on IPFS.

 `@klimadao/lib` -> A shared component and theme library.
 For now, just a set of resources shared by the above two apps.
 In the future, this can be extended and published on NPM as a component library for use in other community projects.